sarowar-alam/single-ec2-three-tier-app/README.md

 2. **Tracks Progress:**
    - Stores all measurements in a PostgreSQL database
+   - Custom measurement dates for entering historical data
    - Displays 30-day BMI trends with interactive charts
-   - Provides historical view of all measurements
+   - Provides historical view of all measurements with dates

 3. **Provides Insights:**
    - Color-coded BMI categories (Underweight, Normal, Overweight, Obese)